Teacher zone

 You need to sign in in order to use the teacher zone

-There are the following basic actions that you can do in the teacher zone:
+These are the main actions available in the teacher zone:

 + class

-Once you create a class, you will be redirected to the class view page.
-The list of all classes created by you and their access codes is on a lined piece of paper on the right side of the screen.
+Once you create a class, you are redirected to that class view.
+The list of all classes created by you and their access codes is shown on the lined paper on the right side of the screen.

 + student